Definition of Mean Shift Clustering Python

 With the help of this article, we have got a glimpse of the mean shift clustering and also the module that enables the mean shift clustering.
 It is recommended to try out the basic mean shift clustering as part of practice without using the module so that we get the sense of algorithm (though it need not be fully optimized).

 This is a guide to Mean Shift Clustering Python.
-Here we discuss the definition, syntax, How Mean shift clustering works in python? with examples and code implementation.
+Here we discuss the introduction, syntax, and working of Mean shift clustering in python along with an example and code implementation.
 You may also have a look at the following articles to learn more –